Gishankrishka/python-jp2a/README.md

 python3 -m jp2a image.png --color

-# Convert a video to ASCII in fullscreen high-res mode
+# Convert a video to ASCII in fullscreen high-res mode (with audio)
 jp2a video.mp4 --fullscreen --highres

 # Get HTML output